Fast Phylogeny Support (phyloFast):

 Several functions failed in the development version of R (to be released as R version 4).
 The failures were caused by changes in R internals.

-Fixed bug with delta for alignPosterior
+Fixed bug with delta for alignPosterior which influences

-.
+sampleMcmc.
 See

 github issue #27.

-failed with argument plotTree = FALSE
+plotBeta failed with argument plotTree = FALSE together with

-SpeciesOrder = "Tree"
+SpeciesOrder = "Tree".

 Spatial models with Nearest Neighbour Gaussian Process (NNGP) failed when the number spatial locations was not equal to the number of sampling units.
 This could happen, for instance, if there are multiple observations on the same spatial location.
 The problem still persists in spatial models with Gaussian Predictive Process (GPP).

-.
+Hmsc models can be modified using update(<Hmsc model>, <new arguments>).
 This was achieved by adding a call component per wish

 in github issue #34.

-can handle probit models where binary data
+evaluateModelFit can handle probit models where binary data

-.
-Earlier only numeric data (0
+were given as TRUE/FALSE.
+Earlier only numeric data (0/1)

 were accepted.
 See